-Downtown Haines City Commercial District - The City of Haines City constructed a new city hall and library at the intersections of Main Street, North 6th Street and North 7th Street in downtown.
+Downtown Haines City Commercial District - The district has a historic preservation board that reviews any changes to the downtown buildings and open spaces.
+The City of Haines City constructed a new city hall and library at the intersections of Main Street, North 6th Street and North 7th Street in downtown.
 As part of the Downtown Redevelopment Plan, an urban bike trail system is proposed.
 The intent of this system is to tie several approved projects into a comprehensive system of trails that will eventfully interconnect with Haines City and ultimately reach out to other communities.